Best Time to Visit Bangkok

 The Moon Festival is another Chinese festival that is widely celebrated in Thailand-a good thing, since this is probably the best festival for dessert lovers.
 In addition to mooncakes, you can find all kinds of sweet delicacies being sold around the city during this festival, including roasted chestnuts and ginseng and green tea ice cream.
 Traditional long wooden boat races happen all around Thailand during the month of September-including in Samut Prakan and Nonthaburi, both less than 30 minutes from central Bangkok.

 October: For nine days in October (sometimes starting in late September depending on how the date falls on the Chinese lunar calendar), the Kin Jay Vegetarian Festival turns Bangkok into veggie paradise.
 Meant to be a cleansing time, restaurants all over the city offer vegetarian dishes, with some converting completely into meat-free for the duration of the festival.
 Watch for the yellow flags announcing a particular restaurant is participating.
+October is when temperatures start to cool down and the rains begin to dissipate, as well.

 November: Thailand's most beautiful festival, Loi Krathong, falls in November-to be exact, on the first day of the full November moon.
 Loi Krathong is a celebration full of light, where Thais make merits (good deeds) and pay respect to water spirits by releasing tiny floats into the river.
 The tiny boats (krathongs) contain candles, coins, or sweets and are traditionally made of banana leaves.
 In Bangkok, hundreds of thousands of floats are usually released into the Chao Phraya River and surrounding canals, and the flickering lights make for an impressive display.